Friday, June 19, 2026

 soon thereafter to a national

-fentanyl crisis.)
-(Which I get,
+fentanyl crisis.) ( Which I get,

 in theory, but at the same

-time find it utterly elitist,
+time find utterly elitist,

 another devastating symptom